< Back to Deer Hunting

 Estimating a buck’s main beam length can be a little more difficult and may require frontal and profile views.
 If the antler seen from the side projects forward beyond the midpoint between the eyes and the tip of the nose, beam length of the buck likely exceeds 18 inches.

 Youth hunters: Youths 6 to 15 years of age may harvest any buck without regard to antler size or points.

 Three-point rule: A legal buck must have both antlers shorter than 2 inches (button buck) or have three or more points on one side of his rack.
 The three-point rule applies statewide unless mentioned below.

-12-inch inside spread or 15-inch main beam rule: A legal buck on Dr. Lester Sitzes III Bois D'Arc, Harold E. Alexander Spring River, Hope Upland, McIlroy Madison County, Mike Freeze Wattensaw, Scott Henderson Gulf Mountain, Shirey Bay Rainey Brake and Moro Big Pine Natural Area WMAs must have either:
+12-inch inside spread or 15-inch main beam rule: A legal buck on Dr. Lester Sitzes III Bois D'Arc WMA, Harold E. Alexander Spring River WMA, Hope Upland WMA, Lafayette County WMA, McIlroy Madison County WMA, Mike Freeze Wattensaw WMA, Scott Henderson Gulf Mountain WMA, Shirey Bay Rainey Brake WMA and Moro Big Pine Natural Area WMA must have either: